campbe13/docker-ecq2020/README.md

 ## [stickynotes-jb](stickynotes-jb)
 work in progress 2020-03-10
-* TODO port to cloud & upload image to registry, test on fedora, Azure ??
+* TODO stickynotes-jb port to cloud & upload image to registry, test on fedora, Azure ??
-* TODO deploy to heroku, see [shakespeare-jm](shakespeare-jm) & document better
+* TODO tickynotes-jb  deploy to heroku, see [shakespeare-jm](shakespeare-jm) & document better

 * port sticky notes app from PHP 2019, thanks to Jeff Boisvert, into a container
 * containers using docker-compose & yaml